 Most of us aren’t like my mom.
 We’re uncomfortable talking to strangers.
 And in a world where the answer to virtually anything can be googled and where (thanks to Netflix on our phones) we never need to be bored waiting in line, we’re not getting much practice.
 But jobs, friendships, and romance all start with talking to someone you don’t know.
 Feeling connected to others is linked to better psychological and physical health.
-What’s more, new connections open our eyes, says Sarah Stein Greenberg, MBA ’06, executive director of Stanford’s d.school.
-Her book Creative Acts for Curious People: How to Think, Create, and Lead in Unconventional Ways includes a chapter on how to talk to strangers.
-She offered some tips on getting started.
+What’s more, new connections open our eyes, says Sarah Stein Greenberg, MBA ’06, executive director of Stanford’s d.school, whose book Creative Acts for Curious People: How to Think, Create, and Lead in Unconventional Ways includes a chapter on how to talk to strangers.
+She offers some tips on getting started.

-Go in with an open mind.
+Go in with an open mind